Course notes - Intermediate cookery

-Stock - never boil as it’ll become greasy, instead keep it hot and skim off any foam or oil from the top from time to time.
+Stock - never boil as it’ll bring out the fat and become greasy, instead keep it hot and skim off any foam or oil from the top from time to time.
 You can put in carrot peelings (assuming carrots were washed first!), herbs, bones etc. Once you’re almost done, remove the bones and stuff and then you can boil to reduce it down.

 Chicken, don’t wash it (to kill the bacteria you have to cook it, washing just spreads them).
 To check if it’s cooked, clear juices and 75°C for 3mins (or 80°C) - check the part between the thigh and the body.

-Duck - bit of salt, medium hot pan (as it takes time) - 80% of the time it’s cooking skin side down.
+Duck - score the skin and season with a bit of salt.
+Cook from cold (not room temp as for a steak).
+Medium hot pan (as it takes time) - 80% of the time it’s cooking skin side down.
 Keep pouring off the oil (e.g. hold duck with your fingers and just tip the pan).
 Leave it to rest (half the time it was cooking for).

 Spatchcocking chicken - makes it cook faster, gives more surface to rub spices into.
 Remove the “parson’s nose” (bit at the bottom of the bird) as the little bump at the top is a scent gland and is very bitter.
 Turn the bird breast side down.
 Take knife or butchers scissors and cut through either side of the backbone (it’s cartilage, not bone).
 Remove the backbone.
 Now turn the bird over (breasts up) and push with the palm of your hand to break the breastbone.
 Done.